 Adam’s real life parents, Stan & Judith, also have very important roles as Davey’s parents.

-An intresting take on The Columbia Pictures Logo, indicates that this movie is gonna laugh your pants off.
+An interesting take on The Columbia Pictures Logo, indicates that this movie is gonna laugh your pants off.

 2D Animation looks beautifully gorgeous in hand drawn format.